Monday, October 7, 2024

 However, inclusion in DOAS is normally not an essential pre-requisite for the award of design and development contracts for Air Systems and Airborne Stores.
 In case the design contract with a non-approved design organization is placed directly by the Ministry of Defence, the procedure for checkpoints would be laid down by CEMILAC in each individual case, defining the extent and scope of control to be maintained by CEMILAC during the airworthiness certification process.
 Necessary organization approval shall be obtained by the organization at the beginning of the airworthiness certification process or at any other certification stage as agreed by CEMILAC [IMTAR 21.G1.2]

-IMTAR Regulation 21.B2.7 requires that the main Contractor ensure that the UAS is designed & developed based on approved Airworthiness Certification Criteria (ACC) and the special conditions identified and agreed upon.
+IMTAR Regulation 21.B2.8 requires that the main Contractor shall ensure that any large and all weaponized UAS are designed & developed based on approved Airworthiness Certification Criteria (ACC) and the special conditions identified and agreed upon.
 The following apply:

 a) ACC as per the User Services requirement shall be used.